-What is Fair Use?
-Essentially, it allows you to legitimately use copyrighted works under certain conditions and for certain purposes such as criticism, news reporting, teaching, and parody.
+Fair Use is an exception to copyright law that allows you to use copyrighted works without permission under certain conditions, especially for favored purposes such as criticism, news reporting, teaching, and parody.
 Fair uses need neither permission nor approval.

 Four Factors of Fair Use

-The Fair-Use Statute, Section 107 includes four factors for evaluation to determine if something falls under an allowed “fair use.”
-The statute is broad on purpose to allow for interpretation and flexibility:
+The Fair Use Statute, Section 107 includes four factors for evaluation to determine if something falls under an allowed “fair use.”
+The statute is purposefully broad to allow for interpretation and flexibility:

-1. The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes [“educational purposes” can sometimes, but not always, be a strong factor that allows copying to qualify under fair use guidelines]
+- The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes [having an educational purpose weighs in favor of fair use; having a commercial one weighs against it]

 And the section concludes: “The fact that a work is unpublished shall not itself bar a finding of fair use if such finding is made upon consideration of all the above factors.”